Jason-Les/trezor-simple-sign/README.md

 ## About
 Very simple command-line tool for signing messages and transactions with trezor.
-This was written using the SatoshiLab's python-trezor API available here: https://github.com/trezor/python-trezor
+This was written using the SatoshiLab's python-trezor (trezorlib) API available here: https://github.com/trezor/python-trezor

 Please do not use for mainnet transactions without first reviewing and testing code yourself.
 Tool's intention is to be a proof of concept, **NOT for regular use**.
 I have not added sufficient error-checking on input.
 I have done minimal testing.